-6 CEUs for NJ Chiropractors, NJ Physical Therapists and PTAs, Massage Therapists and Athletic Trainers
+6 CEUs for NJ Chiropractors and Chiropractic Assistants, Massage Therapists and Athletic Trainers

 Silicone cups will be used for the hands-on portion of this course.
 Please be sure you are not allergic to silicone.
 For other common precautions/contraindications, please see below.
 Kindly review the list to ensure you are interested and able to take the course, or to receive a cupping treatment in class.

 Students should bring: fitted bed sheet or massage table sheet, flat sheet for draping and a bath towel.
 Dress comfortably.
 Massage tables and cupping equipment will be provided.

 This course is intended for people with healthcare training and knowledge of the anatomy and physiology of the human body.